 [Regulation 38P inserted in Gazette 5 Oct 2004 p.
 4310.]

+[Heading deleted in Gazette 12 Aug 2003 p.
+3663.]

 39. Veterinary use of poisons included in Schedule 4

 (1) Notwithstanding the provisions of regulation 36 a pharmaceutical chemist is authorised to supply for veterinary use a poison included in Schedule 4 listed in Appendix H without a prescription where —